I’m thinking of entering

 Additional entry criteria for self-navigating Solo and Duo teams

-Solo and duo entrants should provide details of one similarly challenging walk or run, successfullycompleted in the 18 months prior to the Peak District Challenge.
+Solo and duo entrants should provide details of one similarly challenging walk or run, successfully completed in the 18 months prior to the Peak District Challenge.

-Any event with 2+ I-TRA points will be acceptable.
 However, your qualifying walk/run does not necessarily need to be part of an organised event.
-Qualifying events must be:
+Informal qualifying events must be:

 • completed as a solo or duo (matching your entry to the Peak District Challenge!)